How To Practice Self-Care After Being Diagnosed With Diabetes

 4. Watch our Diabetes News Feed for information and advice from websites around the world.

-5. Read this article about how to reverse type 2 diabetes in one week.
+5. Read this article about how to reverse type 2 diabetes.
 But take the title with a grain of salt, it’s good advice but it probably will not reverse your diabetes.